 The Postal Regulatory Commission

-Next Estimated Card Shipment To Stations - 12-JULY-2014 (Actual - To all calls with envelopes or postal credit)
+Next Estimated Card Shipment To Stations - 26-AUG-2016 Actual (To stations with envelopes/postal credit)

-Last Mailing To Stations With Envelopes/Postage Credit - 6-FEB-2014 (Any envelopes received after this will be mailed next cycle).
+Last Mailing To Stations With Envelopes/Postage Credit - 20-DEC-2015 (Any envelopes received after this will be mailed next cycle).

 Please let me know of any problems, postage due, etc. Most packs where verified by the Post Office and I want to be prepared the next time.